-Provide information to staff, parents and carers, governors, pupils and other agencies regarding the organisation, content and approach to teaching of Relationships and Sex Education

-Help parents and carers to understand what is covered in Relationships and Sex Education sessions and support them to work with their child to secure the very best outcomes for all pupils

-Demonstrate how the school meets legal requirements with regards to teaching Relationships and Sex Education
+- Provide information to staff, parents and carers, governors, pupils and other agencies regarding the organisation, content and approach to teaching of Sex Education - Help parents and carers to understand what is covered in Sex Education and support them to work with their child to secure the very best outcomes for all pupils - Demonstrate how the school meets legal requirements with regards to teaching Sex Education

-Legal requirements
+Legal Requirements

-- To comply with The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, make Relationships Education compulsory for all pupils receiving primary education.
-They also make Health Education compulsory in all schools, except independent schools. - To comply with the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance from the DfE (June 2019).
+To comply with The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, make Relationships Education compulsory for all pupils receiving primary education.
+They also make Health Education compulsory in all schools except independent schools.

+To comply with the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance from the DfE (June 2019).

-- To comply with the requirements to have an up to date Sex Education policy/RSE policy developed in consultation with pupils, parents and carers (Education Act 1996) and in line with the DfE statutory guidance on Relationships Education, RSE and Health Education (June 2019). - To have due regard to the Equality Act (2010) which requires schools to prevent discrimination, advance equality of opportunity and foster good relation between different groups.
-The protected characteristics that apply to school age children are: disability, race, religion or belief, sex, sexual orientation, gender reassignment, pregnancy and maternity. - To fulfil statutory safeguarding duties and ensure any safeguarding issues arising from Relationships/ Sex Education teaching are identified and followed in accordance with the school safeguarding policy
+To comply with the requirements to have an up to date Sex Education policy /RSE policy developed in consultation with pupils, parents and carers (Education Act 1996) and in line with the DfE statutory guidance on Relationships Education, RSE and Health Education (June 2019).

+To have due regard to the Equality Act (2010) which requires schools to prevent discrimination, advance equality of opportunity and foster good relation between different groups.
+The protected characteristics that apply to school age children are disability, race, religion or belief, sex, sexual orientation, gender reassignment, pregnancy and maternity.

+To fulfil statutory safeguarding duties and ensure any safeguarding issues arising from Relationships/ Sex Education teaching are identified and followed in accordance with the school safeguarding policy

-Parents'/ carers right to withdraw
+3. Parents'/ carers right to withdraw

-At Lent Rise School, we teach Relationships and Sex Education as part of our Relationships and PSHRE curriculum.
-As Sex Education is not statutory at primary, we wish to state the right of parents and carers to withdraw their child from designated Relationships and Sex Education lessons.
-We encourage parents/ carers to make an appointment to come in and speak to the PSHRE lead about any concerns they may have.

-Parents can choose to withdraw their child from the Relationships and Sex Education lessons through a link, which will be sent to them when their child is in Year 6.
-All parents will be given notice of these lessons and will need to consent to their child taking part in these lessons.

-Parents and carers do not have the right to withdraw their child from PSHRE, which includes statutory Relationships Education and Health Education (including the changing adolescent body/puberty).
+At Lent Rise School we teach Sex Education as part of our Relationships and PSHE curriculum.
+As Sex Education is not statutory at primary we wish to state the right of parents and carers to withdraw their child from designated Sex Education lessons.
+We encourage parents/ carers to make an appointment to come in and speak to the PSHE lead about any concerns they may have.
+Parents can choose to withdraw their child from the Sex Education lessons through a link which will be sent to them when their child is in Year 6.
+All parents will be given notice of these lessons and will need to consent to these lessons taking place.
+Parents and carers do not have the right to withdraw their child from PSHE which includes statutory Relationships Education and Health Education (including the changing adolescent body/puberty).
 The science curriculum also includes content on human development, including reproduction, which there is no right to withdraw from.
-We highly recommend all students receive the full PSHRE curriculum.
+We highly recommend all students receive the full PSHE curriculum.

-Development of the policy
+4. Development of the policy